gonzalobarbitta/katacoda-scenarios/flux/step3.md

 `fluxctl identity --k8s-fwd-ns flux`{{execute}}

 Now, create a deploy key on your GitHub repository.
-Make sure you check ***Allow write access**.
+Make sure you check **Allow write access**.

 By default, Flux git pull frequency is set to 5 minutes.
 However, you can tell flux to sync the changes immediately with:

 `fluxctl sync --k8s-fwd-ns flux`{{execute}}

-If you now run `fluxctl get pods -n cloud-training`{{execute}} you can see pods are starting.
+If you now run `kubectl get pods -n cloud-training`{{execute}} you can see pods are starting.